India's TCS sees big opportunity in manufacturing, life sciences

 With IT spending in the core banking, financial services and insurance (BFSI) segment subdued in the United States - the largest market for India's more than $150 billion software services sector - companies are looking at different sectors and a wider range of service offerings to drive revenue growth.

-Gopinathan said in an interview with Reuters that technology was playing a growing role in not just the manufacturing process itself, but also in products, allowing companies such as TCS to target non-traditional sectors more than they did in the past.
+Gopinathan said in an interview with Reuters that technology was playing a growing role in not just the manufacturing process, but also in products, allowing companies such as TCS to target non-traditional sectors more than they did in the past.

 "When we look at manufacturing, the extent of smart features that go into not just the manufacturing process, but the product itself are steadily increasing," he said.